j3ktechmarketing-svg/J3K-Technologies-High-Security-Access-Control-System/README.md

 ## A Trusted Access Control Installation Company

-Technology alone does not guarantee security—proper implementation does.
+Technology alone does not guarantee security- proper implementation does.
 As a professional access control installation company, J3K Technologies ensures systems are deployed correctly, configured securely, and supported long-term.

 Their approach includes: